MicrosoftDocs/powerapps-docs/powerapps-docs/user/edit-rows.md

  [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can edit multiple rows or bulk edit in model-driven apps at once and update several columns of data in a single action.
+You can edit multiple rows (bulk edit) in model-driven apps at once and update several columns of data in a single action.
 This is useful in scenarios when you need to update the same column in multiple rows such as change a website or phone number for multiple accounts from the same company.

 Editing multiple records, or bulk edit now incorporates table forms that you're familiar with and use every day This includes the ability to change the form you want to use when editing multiple rows to help facilitate a quicker and easier process by using the form or forms you use in your daily tasks.
 Bulk edit is available from the view pages for a table.